AI-Driven Stabilization in Power Grids through Controlling Line Admittances: Frequency Stabilization and Essential Placements

 In Fig.\ref{fig:2}(a)$-$(d), we mark the rank in color on each line for each measure, PTDF, $S^{(1)}$, $S^{(2)}$, and $S^{(3)}$, respectively.
 Lines with the top five ranks are marked with a star on their lines.

-To evaluate the effectiveness of each ranking under the AAC algorithm, we employ average frequency fluctuations: $\Xi \equiv {1 \over L_{\rm f}} \sum_{\ell}{\Xi^{(\ell)}}$, where $L_{\rm f}$ denotes the number of failure scenarios.
+To evaluate the effectiveness of each ranking under the AAC algorithm, we employ average frequency fluctuations: $\Xi \equiv {1 \over L_{\rm f}} \sum_{\ell}{\Xi^{(\ell)}}$, where $L_{\rm f}$ denotes the number of fault scenarios.
 We then measure $\Xi$ while decreasing the number of admittance regulators $N_{\rm regulator}$ for each metric.
 Fig.~\ref{fig:3} illustrates $\Xi$ for each measure as a function of $N_{\rm regulator}$.
 We reach the minimum value of the fluctuations with $\approx 0.004$ by installing regulators on only 35$-$45 top-rank lines out of the total $114$ possible lines.
+In comparison, the PTDF-based ranking needs around 100 regulators to achieve a similar minimum.
 In particular, $S^{(2)}$ is found to be the best strategy, in which the minimum fluctuation level can be reached with 35 regulators and provides the lowest $\Xi$ with fewer regulators.

 Fig.~\ref{fig:3} also shows that installing only five regulators in the order of $S^{(2)}$ significantly drops $\Xi$, indicating the existence of a sweet spot between cost and grid stability.
 Thus, we argue that installing five regulators with the highest ranks would efficiently reduce fluctuations and be cost-effective.